The Importance of Pitching

 Lou Johnson

-Lou has been a Managing Director of multinational Simon and Schuster, Publishing Director of preeminent global lifestyle publisher Murdoch Books, International Publishing Director & Chief Strategy Officer for Miami based, Mango Publishing Group, Sales Director of ANZ’s largest independent publisher, Allen & Unwin, Head of Marketing/Head of Sales at Random House, managed the ABC’s retail concessions and founded and sold her own disruptive publishing start up, The Author People.
+Lou Johnson has been a Managing Director of multinational Simon and Schuster, Publishing Director of preeminent global lifestyle publisher Murdoch Books, International Publishing Director & Chief Strategy Officer for Miami based, Mango Publishing Group, Sales Director of ANZ’s largest independent publisher, Allen & Unwin, Head of Marketing/Head of Sales at Random House, managed the ABC’s retail concessions and founded and sold her own disruptive publishing start up, The Author People.

 Read more